Debug Sidecar

 tmctl

-Use the tmctl tool to query Service Proxy TMM for application traffic processing statistics.
+Use the tmctl utility to query Service Proxy TMM for application traffic processing statistics.

 oc exec -it deploy/f5-tmm -c debug -n <project> -- bash